Chara (singer): 2006–present

 Chara re-debuted as a major label artist in 2006, with the release of the single "Sekai".
 Her single "Fantasy" was a minor hit, reaching No. 13 on Oricon charts.
 It was written in collaboration with Seiji Kameda, producer for artists such as Do As Infinity and bassist for the band Tokyo Jihen.
 The following album, Union, also fared well.
 It reached the top 5 in Oricon's album charts, and outsold her former two Sony released albums.
 On the back of Chara's returned success, Sony released the compilation album, Sugar Hunter: The Best Love Songs of Chara.

 Chara's Universal singles have fared better on digital charts.
 "Trophy", a single from Chara's second Universal album Honey, did well digitally, despite the physical release only reaching No. 37.

-After the end of her contract with Universal, Chara released a new mini-album, Utakata, on November 2011 under BounDEE Inc. (a subsidiary of Space Shower Networks, the owners of Space Shower TV).
+After the end of her contract with Universal, Chara released a new mini-album, Utakata, in November 2011 under BounDEE Inc. (a subsidiary of Space Shower Networks, the owners of Space Shower TV).
 Utakata charted at 56th spot on the Oricon charts and lasted there for three weeks.

 On December 14, 2011, Chara announced in a concert at Shibuya-AX her transfer to Ki/oon Records (now Ki/oon Music), an imprint of Sony Music Japan.
 She joined Ki/oon's 20th anniversary concert tour, "Ki/oon 20 Years and Days", in April 2012 at Liquidroom Ebisu, Tokyo.
 She released her first single through Ki/oon, "Alterna Girlfriend", on June 6, 2012.

 Chara collaborated with Basement Jaxx for the song "Wherever You Go" on the album Junto in 2014.

 Personal life

 In 1994, Chara married actor Tadanobu Asano.
 She met Asano on the set of the 1994 film Picnic, in which they were both starring actors.
 Chara gave birth to a daughter, Sumire (菫), on July 4, 1995.
-Chara also had a son Himi (緋美) with Asano on December 19, 1998.
+Chara also had a son Himi (緋美) with Asano on December 19, 1999.
 The couple attended the 80th Academy Awards in Los Angeles in 2008, as the film Mongol, in which Asano starred, was nominated for the best foreign film category as the submission from Kazakhstan.
-On July 25, 2009, Chara announced her amicable divorce from Asano, after fourteen years of marriage.
+On July 25, 2009, Chara announced her amicable divorce from Asano, after 14 years of marriage.
 Chara has two tattoos: a blue bird on her back, and a sumire flower (菫, Fuji Dawn Viola) on her neck.
 Chara's children feature in her music.
 Sumire features on the cover of her album Honey, which also has a track named after her.